objectives materials technology background activities assessment resources

 1. Learn to make a craft from someone in your community.
 Document your effort as though you were an apprentice to a master craftsperson.
 Keep a journal about the experience.
 How does this kind of learning experience differ from learning in school?
 What are you learning besides a craft?
 See Unit VI Lesson 3 for more activities on intergenrational learning.

 2. What evidence of local crafts and decorative arts do you see on the landscape of your community?
 Outside homes or businesses, for example a "mufflerman" in front of a muffler shop or decorated mailboxes?
 What evidence do you find inside homes and businesses, mounted fish trophies or needlework?
 What could an outsider tell about your community from its crafts and decorative arts?
-Using a digital or 35mm camera, photograph some local crafts and decorative arts for a computer slide show or portfolio.
+Photograph some local crafts and decorative arts for a computer slide show or portfolio.

-3. Use Louisiana Studies in Historic Preservation to compare housetypes in different regions of Louisiana.
+3. Use Uniquely Louisiana: Historic Preservation Education to compare housetypes in different regions of Louisiana.
 Do you find similar housetypes in your community?
 Divide into teams to survey and, if possible, photograph housetypes in several areas of your community.
 One option is to photograph the front of a house, then seek permission to photograph the back of the house.
 By interacting with residents and examining the more private space, you can learn a lot about landscape, land use, and individual sense of beauty, or aesthetics.
 Share work with students in another region if you are conducting a regional culture exchange.
-Louisiana Landmarks, an archive of Louisiana properties listed on the National Register of Historic Places, provides photographs and details about each structure.
+Louisiana Architecture: A Handbook on Styles provides photographs and details about structures.

 Technology Option: Access the Resurrecting an Acadian House lesson plan.
 Read it and examine the images to find out how craftsmen of long ago used readily available materials to make their dwellings energy efficient and comfortable in both winter and summer.
 You might research contemporary building materials and interview a local builder.
 Using a Venn Diagram helps organize data.

-4. Read about the auctioneer of Cumberland County, New Jersey, in Passing It On, by Rita Moonsammy.
+4. Read about bobbin lace maker and NEA Hational Heritage FellowRosa Elena Egipciaco or auctioneer Andrea (Henry) Licciardello in Passing It On, by Rita Moonsammy.
 Use this lesson to model an investigation of a traditional craftsperson artist in your community.
 Find a craftsperson by asking around or checking out websites that include craftspeople such as the Creole State Exhibit, Fait à la Main (Made by Hand), and the Louisiana Folk Artists Biographies.
-If the craftsperson's contact information is not online, contact the Louisiana Division of the Arts Folklife Program or your region's folklorist in the Regional Folklife Program.
+If the craftsperson's contact information is not online, contact the Louisiana Division of the Arts Folklife Program.
 If you can attend an auction, compare your experience with what you've read in this article.
 An auction provides excellent fieldwork opportunities, and you could document the event and share results with classmates.

 5. Pretend you are a Louisiana craftsperson who wants to start marketing your handmade work at festivals in the state.
 How will you know how much you would have to charge to make a profit?
 Is it even worth your time and effort to enter this market?
 Use the Pricing Your Craft Worksheet to guide your decision.